The New 2016 Year is here! Happy new beginnings to all!

 I’ve sacrificed relationships with friends and extended family to focus all of my efforts on the immediate members of my family and those mostly in need.
 But that has also motivated me to reclaim these lost connections with my friends and homeland .
 And to open up for new relationships in my life.

-I want to learn how to ask for help when I need it and how to offer support when I’m not asked for it
+I want to learn to ask for help when I need it and offer support when I’m not asked for it

 I want to learn to say thanks in a meaningful way and accept gestures and help without feeling an obligation to repay

-I want to say thanks to myself for enduring and being stronger than ever and rising after each fall
+I am grateful to myself for enduring and being stronger than ever and rising after each fall

-I want to say thanks for all the support I have received
+I am grateful for all the support I have received

-I want to thank the gods, spirits, guides, helpers, and all spiritual beings
+I am grateful to the gods, spirits, guides, helpers, and all spiritual beings

 On a more practical level in 2015: